INESC-ID

-The Instituto de Engenharia de Sistemas e Computadores - Investigação e Desenvolvimento (INESC-ID) is a non-profit, privately owned institution of public interest, in Lisbon, Portugal, dedicated to advanced research and development in the domains of electronics, energy, telecommunications and information technologies.
+The Instituto de Engenharia de Sistemas e Computadores - Investigação e Desenvolvimento (INESC-ID, English: Institute of Systems and Computer Engineering - Research and Development) is a non-profit, privately owned institution of public interest, in Lisbon, Portugal, dedicated to advanced research and development in the domains of electronics, energy, telecommunications and information technologies.
 It was awarded the status of Associate Laboratory of the Portuguese Ministry for Science and Technology in 2005.

 History and organization

-INESC-ID was founded in 2000, from a branch of Instituto de Engenharia de Sistemas e Computadores (INESC), and was awarded in 2005 with the status of "Laboratório Associado".
+INESC-ID was founded in 2000, from a branch of the Instituto de Engenharia de Sistemas e Computadores (INESC), and was awarded in 2005 with the status of "Laboratório Associado".
 The founding associates are INESC and Instituto Superior Técnico (IST), the engineering school of the University of Lisbon.

 Since its inception, INESC-ID has been involved in several research projects and contracts at national and international level.
 INESC-ID has participated in more than 50 research projects funded by the European Union, being responsible for and coordinating at least 4, and more than 190 by national entities.

 The general management of the organization is ensured by the Board of Directors, designated by the general Council, and by the President of the Scientific Council.